-unyer, founded by Luther and Fidal in 2021, is a global organisation of leading international professional services firms.
+unyer is a global organisation of leading international professional services firms.
 Besides law firms, unyer is also open to other related professional services, especially from the legal tech sector. unyer is based in Zurich as a Swiss Verein. unyer is globally connected but has strong local roots in their respective markets.

-unyer has an exclusive approach and only accepts one member firm from each market, unyer members offer its clients full services across all jurisdictions with a compelling industry focus.
-The organisation has an annual turnover of more than EUR 650 million and includes over 2,500 lawyers and advisors in more than 10 countries in Europe and Asia.
-In September 2021, Pirola Pennuto Zei & Associati joined the international organisation.
+unyer has an exclusive approach and only accepts one member firm from each market. unyer members offer its clients full services across all jurisdictions with a compelling industry focus.
+The organisation has an annual turnover of more than EUR 650 million and includes over 2,550 lawyers and advisors in more than 14 countries in Europe and Asia. www.unyer.com

-www.unyer.com